Graduate Program Policies

 • Affiliation Dates, Semester/Year

-• Is the preceptor Board Certified?
+• Is the preceptor board certified?
 If yes, please provide license number and expiration date if known.

-VERY IMPORTANT—before you fill out the form, you’ll need to provide DocuSign the exact name that the preceptor will sign on the document and their email address.
-When the preceptor receives DocuSign, they just click the button, and the name is signed with whatever you previously entered on the first page.
+Before you fill out the form, you’ll need to provide DocuSign the exact name that the preceptor will sign on the document and their email address.
+When the preceptor receives the DocuSign, they just click the button, and the name is signed with whatever you previously entered on the first page.
 If this is not how the preceptor wants to sign, or it is misspelled, they might refuse to sign.
 Be sure to enter their name and email address accurately, or they will not receive the email asking them to sign the form.

-3: Preceptor Hours Letter
+3. Preceptor Hours Letter

-CCP (Centralized Clinical Placements): Applies to Specific Massachusetts Hospitals:
+CCP (Centralized Clinical Placements): Applies to Specific Massachusetts Hospitals.

 For students who are doing their practicums in a Massachusetts CCP facility, such as Boston Med, Mass General, Brigham and Women’s, Cooley Dickinson, etc., a request for clinical placement must be made using CCP.